spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

 should be skipped if the library is present.

-All optional dependencies should be documented in :ref:`install.optional_dependencies` and the minimum required version should be set in the ``spectrochempy._optional.VERSIONS`` dict.
+All optional dependencies should be documented in :ref:`install_adds` and the minimum required version should be set in the ``spectrochempy._optional.VERSIONS`` dict.